autopkg/andrewvalentine-recipes/README.md

 # autopkg-recipes
-autopkg recipes, the more trivial the better
+my autopkg recipes, the more trivial the better